eclipse-edc/Connector/docs/developer/decision-records/2022-07-06-release-automation/README.md

 ## Approach

 There will be a new branch called `releases`, which is only used to record the history of our releases, i.e. receive merge commits for every release.
-Then, a new GitHub workflow will be created that:
+In addition, a new GitHub workflow will be created that:

-- prompts the user to input version string.
+1. prompts the user to input version string.
 This must be a SemVer string.
-- creates a tag on `main` with that version string, e.g. `v0.0.1-SNAPSHOT`
+2. creates a tag on `main` with that version string, e.g. `v0.0.1-SNAPSHOT`.
+This could be done automatically in step 5.
-- creates a merge-commit `main`->`releases`, where the version string is used in the commit message
+3. creates a merge-commit `main`->`releases`, where the version string is used in the commit message
-- triggers the release job on JIPP supplying the version string as input parameter
+4. triggers the release job on JIPP supplying the version string as input parameter
-- creates a GitHub Release
+5. creates a GitHub Release

 The JIPP then builds and publishes the version to MavenCentral, or OSSRH Snapshots if the version string ends with `-SNAPSHOT`.
 For that, a new job will be created on Jenkins, that does _not_ have a cron-based build trigger.